MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-thirdparty-integration.md

 ## When separated by a firewall

 The ports and communication between Operations Manager and the other management products depends on the method of integration used.
 If you are using System Center - Orchestrator, the Orchestrator runbook server connects to the Operations Manager management server over TCP port 5724.
-This is a one-way directed communication.
+It is a one-way directed communication.

 ![Integration with Orchestrator](./media/plan-thirdparty-integration/om2016-integration-orchestrator.png)